basiqio-oss/Basiq-docs/docs/Data/reports/consumer-affordability.md

 ### Access to Data Sources:

 * Future-proof your solution by accessing data from Consumer Data Rights (CDR), Web connectors, and Statement uploads.
-* Seamlessly transition from screen scraping to Open Banking as banks adopt newer data access methods.
+* Seamlessly transition from Digital Data Capture (DDC) to Open Banking as banks adopt newer data access methods.

 ### Extensive Data Library: